 Table Rock Dam to Fall Creek: Due to bait restrictions and a 12”-20” protected slot limit, this area consistently maintains a higher fish density than the portions of the lake below Fall Creek.
-Here, anglers are required to immediately release all rainbow trout between 12 and 20".
-The percentage of rainbow trout greater than 13" in this reach was 53 percent in the August 2013 sample.
-Due to increased stockings, brown trout numbers and size structure are finally on the rebound after several years of poor water quality reduced the population.
-Lakewide, 76 percent of the brown trout were greater than 13" in 2013, and 35 percent were greater than 16.”
-Three percent of brown trout sampled in 2013 were greater than the minimum length limit of 20."
-The intermediate-sized brown trout (15”-18”) present in 2013 should reach 20” in 2014-2015 and provide trophy angling opportunities.
+Here, anglers are required to immediately release all rainbow trout between 12” and 20".
+During electrofishing surveys conducted in September 2014, the percentage of rainbow trout greater than 13" and 16” in this reach was 60 percent and 9 percent, respectively.
+As a result of increased stockings during the past three years, brown trout numbers and size structure are finally on the rebound after several years of poor water quality reduced the population.
+Lakewide, 79 percent of the brown trout were greater than 13" in 2014, and 44 percent were greater than 16.”
+Twelve percent of brown trout sampled in 2014 were greater than the minimum length limit of 20”.
 Only artificial lures and flies may be used in the upper 3 miles from Table Rock Dam to the mouth of Fall Creek.
 Soft plastics and natural and scented baits are prohibited in this area.
 No trout are stocked within this reach; however, densities remain high due to low harvest and fish immigration.
-Flyfishing has become the most popular form of angling in this area.
+Fly fishing has become the most popular form of angling in this area.
 Scuds, sow bugs, and soft hackles are popular fly patterns.

 Below Fall Creek: Due to increased harvest and shorter retention time, the size structure within this area reflects a put-and-take fishery.
-The percentage of rainbow trout greater than 13" usually fluctuates from 25-50 percent annually.
-Routine stockings keep fish densities adequate throughout this area.
-The absence of a length limit for rainbow trout in this area improves the likelihood of keeping a limit of trout.
+The percentage of rainbow trout greater than 13" usually fluctuates from 20-40 percent annually.
+Routine stockings keep fish densities adequate throughout this area and the absence of a length limit for rainbow trout in this area improves the likelihood of keeping a limit of trout.
 Fishing with natural and scented baits is popular in this area in addition to artificial lures and flies.

-All three species of black bass are present in Lake Taneycomo.
-Largemouth bass comprise the majority of the black bass population.
-Electrofishing and angler creel surveys conducted in previous years indicate that a quality population of largemouth bass exists.
-In the 2011 surveys, the percentage of largemouth bass 12" or more was 60 percent, and the percentage of largemouth bass 15" or more was 29 percent.
-Most of the bass fishing takes place in the warmer water of the lower lake, mainly below Bull Creek.
+All three species of black bass are present in Lake Taneycomo; however, largemouth bass comprise the majority of the black bass population.
+Electrofishing surveys conducted in the spring of 2014 indicate that a quality population of largemouth bass exists.
+In the 2014 surveys, the percentage of largemouth bass 12" or more was 79 percent, and the percentage of largemouth bass 15" or more was 39 percent.
+Most of the bass fishing takes place in the warmer water of the lower lake, mainly below Rockaway Beach.
 Bluegill fishing opportunities exist in the lower lake as well.
-Good numbers of fish in the 6” to 8" range are present.
-Crappie and white bass are also present in the lake and can provide good fishing in the creek arms in the spring.
+Approximately 30 percent of bluegill sampled in 2014 were greater than 6”.
+A fair population of black crappie in the 7” to 12”range are present in the lake and can provide good fishing in the winter and spring.
 If the flows from Table Rock Dam are high in the spring, walleye, smallmouth bass, and white bass can be caught below the dam.